Blood Orange Chocolate Cake

-I’m glad I snuck these photos and a slice before the family birthday celebration, because about an hour after I shot them I found Plum on the counter, double-fisting cake.
+I’m glad I snuck these photos and a slice beforehand, because about an hour after I shot them I found Plum on the counter, double-fisting cake.
 Ha!
 Turns out it’s irresistible, even for a toddler.

 When I served the slices, I added a truffle to the end of each.
 My kids thought they had won the jackpot with a piece of cake and a piece of chocolate for dessert.
 That’s what birthdays are for, right?
 (Okay, and anytime.
 You all know I eat like it’s a celebration most days.)

 As far as decorating the blood orange chocolate cake, here are a couple simple tips:

 - Freeze the cake layers before trying to frost.
 This helps keep them solid and in place while you frost, and also cools the buttercream as it is applied, so it goes on smoother and more easily.
 I was able to stack and frost this cake in just a few minutes without any crumbling issues.

 - Cut the orange then dry it off before placing it peel-side-down on the frosting.
 This way the juice won’t ruin the frosting.